 Pericardial fluid culture

-Pericardial fluid culture is a test performed on a sample of fluid from the sac surrounding the heart to identify organisms that cause infection.
+Pericardial fluid culture is a test performed on a sample of fluid from the sac surrounding the heart.
+It is done to identify organisms that cause infection.

 Culture - pericardial fluid